openSUSE/suse-module-tools/README.md

 the module for future use.

     # modprobe minix
-    unblacklist: *** NOTE: minix will be loaded even if you answer "n" below. ***
+    unblacklist: loading minix file system module
-    unblacklist: minix is currently blacklisted, do you want to un-blacklist it (y/n)? y
+    unblacklist: Do you want to un-blacklist minix permanently (<y>es/<n>o/n<e>ver)? y
     unblacklist: minix un-blacklisted by creating /etc/modprobe.d/60-blacklist_fs-minix.conf

 If the user selects **y**, the module is un-blacklisted by creating a symlink to `/dev/null` (see above).
 Future attempts to mount minix file systems will work with no issue, even after reboot, because the kernel's auto-loading mechanism works for this file system again.
 If the user selects **n**, the module remains blacklisted.
+If the user selects **e** or "never", the module remains blacklisted, and on future **modprobe** attempts for this file system the dialog above won't be shown any more.

-Regardless of the user's answer, the module will be loaded for the time being; i.e. subsequent **mount** commands for devices with this file system will succeed until the module is unloaded or the system is rebooted.
+Regardless of the user's answer, the module will be loaded for the time being;
+i.e. subsequent **mount** commands for devices with this file system will succeed until the module is unloaded or the system is rebooted.

 For security reasons, it's recommended that you only un-blacklist file system modules that you know you'll use on a regular basis, and just enable them